Summer is THE perfect time to break out the messy play ideas for the kids! Check out 20 summer messy play activities below.

 Big Art Painting with Your Feet | Fun At Home with Kids

-We’ve tried this outside and it was an amazing hit with the kids!
+We’ve tried this big art painting outside and it was an amazing hit with the kids!
 Something about trying art in a different way tickled the kids to no end.

 Sand Painting | Meri Cherry

-Beautiful colors and textures are sure to engage the kids’ senses with this art project!
+Beautiful colors and textures are sure to engage the kids’ senses with this sand art project!

-This old-school art project is simple and great for a camping-themed summer camp.
+This old-school pet rocks art project is simple and great for a camping-themed summer camp.
 It’s a must-have when you’re collecting messy play ideas for your summer to-do list.

 Exploding Art | Housing a Forest